LovaszAkos/AFP1_nagyprojekt/doc/Requirement Specification.md

 -Users have to be logged in in order to reach the profile page

-- Admins can add, they can delete or modify the items on the webshop.
+-Admins can add, they can delete or modify the items on the webshop.

 -Admins can set discounts to certain headsets and headphones for limited time.